 All requests for the cancellation or re-scheduling of DVSA Tests booked by the Company must be made direct to the Company at [email protected], giving five clear working days notice before the original appointment (Not including weekends, Public Holidays or the day of your Test).
 This requirement will ensure that we can keep track of your Test bookings and, in the case of a cancellation request, will allow us to quickly arrange any refund due to you.
 Where a User cancels a Test direct with the DVSA the User must also notify the Company of the cancellation in order to receive any refund due.

-Notwithstanding clauses 7.1 and 7.2, the Company will refund the Test Fee, but not the Administration Fee where the User requests a cancellation of his Theory Test or Practical Driving Test after the Company has started to process the User's booking for a Theory Test or a Practical Driving Test, provided that the Company has obtained a refund from the DVSA in respect of such Theory Test or Practical Driving Test.
+Notwithstanding clauses 7.1 and 7.2, the Company will refund the Test Fee, but not the Administration Fee where the User requests a cancellation or the user cancels his Theory Test or Practical Driving Test after the Company has started to process the User's booking for a Theory Test or a Practical Driving Test, provided that the Company has obtained a refund from the DVSA in respect of such Theory Test or Practical Driving Test.

 Where the User requires changes to be made to the Theory Test or Practical Driving Test which has been booked by the Company on behalf of the User, the Company shall endeavour to ensure that such changes are accepted by the DVSA.
 However, the Company does not guarantee that such changes will be accepted by the DVSA and shall not be held responsible for any delay or loss of Charges if the Theory Test or Practical Driving Test is not changed as requested.
 (The existing cancellation or rescheduling period set by the DVSA / DVTA is 3 clear working days from the date of the Theory Test or Practical Driving Test.)

 9. User's Obligations